 5 Tooth Care Lessons From The Olympic Games

-It is natural that when you think of an Olympic athlete, you imagine somebody at the peak of their physical condition and health.
+When you think of an Olympic athlete, you imagine somebody at the peak of their physical condition and health.
 Whilst this is indeed the case for most Olympians, studies conducted since between the 2012 London Olympic Games through to the current games in Rio Di Janeiro have shown an interesting anomaly – an average person is more likely to win a medal when it comes to healthy teeth!
 In fact, a normal person is almost half as likely to experience dental problems in comparison.
-So why do athletes have problems with their teeth, and what can we learn from this?
+Why do athletes have problems with their teeth, and what can we learn from this?

 1. Watch the diet

-When you picture the diet of an athlete, you probably see lots of greens, loads of fruit and plenty of lean meat – a perfect picture of a healthy, balanced diet.
+When you picture the diet of an athlete, you probably see a perfect picture of a healthy, balanced diet.
 When it comes to mealtimes, athletes do indeed tend to eat well.
 The problem tends to be in what they consume during training.
-The high intake of carbohydrates coupled with consumption of sports drinks and energy supplements is believed to be a big contributor to tooth decay and other problems.
+Their high intake of carbohydrates, consumption of sports drinks and energy supplements is believed to be a big contributor to tooth decay and other problems.

-If you are a keen sports person, consider how often you consume sports drinks and similar products, and think about looking for low sugar or even sugar-free products wherever suitable.
+If you are a keen sports person, consider how often you consume sports drinks and similar products.
+Think about looking for low sugar or even sugar-free products wherever possible.
 Also, make sure that you are as committed to your tooth brushing regime as you are to your sport.

-One top tip is to rinse the mouth with plain water each time you consume an energy boosting product.
+Rinse the mouth with water each time you consume an energy boosting product.
 This reduces the amount of sugar and bacteria left in the mouth.

 2. Stay hydrated

-Another extremely common factor in the tendency of athletes to suffer from tooth decay is believed to be the frequent dehydration that these sports people experience.
-Research indicates that dehydration reduces the protection offered by saliva, which plays a key role in protection against tooth decay, dental erosion and gum disease.
+Another extremely common factor is believed to be the frequent dehydration that these sports people experience.
+Research indicates that dehydration reduces the protection offered by saliva.
+Saliva plays a key role in protection against tooth decay, dental erosion and gum disease.

-Whatever you are doing, both work and play, be sure to stay sufficiently hydrated.
-And as in the previous piece of advice, make it sugar neutral wherever possible for the greatest benefits.
+Be sure to stay sufficiently hydrated at all times.
+Again, try to make it sugar neutral wherever possible for the greatest benefits.

 3. Protect your immunity

 As well as protecting your body in general, your immune system also plays an important role in helping you to maintain healthy teeth.
 Whether you are a professional athlete, a senior manager, a self-employed business person or a busy parent, the chances are you are constantly under pressure.
-Being stressed on a regular basis can quickly undermine your immune system and this can have a knock on effect on your teeth and gums.
+Being stressed on a regular basis can quickly undermine your immune system.
+This can have a knock-on effect on your teeth and gums.

-To protect your teeth, look for ways to relax, recharge and find a balance – and try to eat a healthy, balanced diet that offers your body the vitamins and minerals it needs to boost its natural immunity.
+To protect your teeth, look for ways to relax, recharge and find a balance.
+Try to eat a healthy, balanced diet that offers your body the vitamins and minerals it needs to boost its natural immunity.

 4. Make time for your dentist